mbhall88/Longitude_pipeline/README.rst

 **Barcoded sample**

 If you are working with multiplexed samples (barcoded) then your directory that the basecalling was done into should contain subdirectories named after the barcode they were binned into by the basecaller.
 You will need to moved these directories (in exampe below) to a directory in the experiment pipeline.
 If you did not selected the barcoding option for basecalling, but the samples are barcoded, then do the following for the fastq files produced by the basecalling.
 Note: we only work with files in the "pass" directory (if there is one).
+Additionally, if you did not basecall the data with the demultiplexing option, then just place

 .. code-block:: bash